wp-plugins/fv-wordpress-flowplayer/readme.txt

    4. Go into Wordpress plugins setup in Wordpress administration interface and activate FV Wordpress Flowplayer plugin.
    5. Optionally, if you want to embed videos denoted just by their filename, you can create the /videos/ directory located directly in the root of your domain and place your videos there.
 Otherwise, you would have to type in a complete URL of video files.

+== Frequently Asked Questions ==

+= I get an error message like this when activating the plugin: Parse error: parse error, unexpected T_STRING, expecting T_OLD_FUNCTION or T_FUNCTION or T_VAR or ‘}’ in /wp-content/plugins/fv-wordpress-flowplayer/models/flowplayer.php on line 4 =

+You need to use at least PHP 5, your site is probably still running on old PHP 5.

+= I installed the plugin, inserted the video, but it’s not working, only a gray box appears. =

+FV Flowplayer calls some javascript from the footer.
+That means your footer.php file must contain the <?php wp_footer(); ?> Wordpress hook.
+Almost all themes do this out of the box, but if you’ve customised your theme there’s a chance that you might have deleted this call.

+= You player works just fine, but there are some weird display issues. =

+Please check if these issues also appear when using the default Wordpress template.
+There seems to be some sort of conflict between the Flowplayer CSS and your theme CSS.

+= How to make this plugin WPMU compatible? =

+Just copy the plugin into wp-content/plugins and then activate it on each blog where you want to use it.

 == Screenshots ==

 1. Post containing modified flowplayer playing a video.